MadBomber/debug_me/README.md

 debug_me(logger: Rails.logger, tag: 'Hello World')
 ```

-If you are working in Rails and want to use both the standard `debug_me` functions and occassionally put stuff into the Rails.logger but do not want to always remember the option settings then do something line this in a `config/initializers/aaaaa_debug_me.rb` file:
+If you are working in Rails and want to use both the standard `debug_me` functions and put stuff into the Rails.logger but do not want to always remember the option settings then do something line this in a `config/initializers/aaaaa_debug_me.rb` file:

 ```ruby
 # config/initializers/aaaaa_debug_me.rb